flowreen/SmoothMyVideo/README.md

-sources only; the output never drops below the source depth, and HDR and VVC are always 10-bit). `--scene-detect` enables hard-cut detection, holding detected cuts instead of interpolating them (OFF by default: real action content lands in the detector's gray zone and a false hold stutters the smoothing; see Scene change detection under What can be done next for the calibration numbers and the field data behind the flip).
-Duplicate and near-duplicate frames are no longer held or retimed: every source pair is interpolated uniformly on the same slot grid (see Uniform interpolation under What can be done next), so the source timings are kept and near-identical drawings smooth the same way as real motion.
+sources only; the output never drops below the source depth, and HDR and VVC are always 10-bit). `--scene-detect` enables hard-cut detection, holding detected cuts instead of interpolating them (OFF by default: real action content lands in the detector's gray zone and a false hold stutters the smoothing; see Scene change detection under Design notes & rationale for the calibration numbers and the field data behind the flip).
+Duplicate and near-duplicate frames are no longer held or retimed: every source pair is interpolated uniformly on the same slot grid (see Uniform interpolation under Design notes & rationale), so the source timings are kept and near-identical drawings smooth the same way as real motion.
 `--restore` (off by default) runs Real-ESRGAN's anime-video model on every output frame to clean compression noise and redraw linework (a generative repaint; fine texture can flatten),